Knee Pain Treatment

 - If you have had knee surgery, getting strong, mobile, confident, active and healthy is important for long term improvement.

 Treatment of knee pain:

-The great news is that there are lots of effective treatments that our physiotherapists at Body Logic Physiotherapy can offer for knee pain.
+There are lots of effective treatments that our physiotherapists at Body Logic Physiotherapy can offer people with knee pain.

-Secondly, we develop a plan to manage your knee pain.
-This will involve a graduated strengthening exercise program to the muscles that control your knee, and a plan to get you physically active based on your preference.
+- Treatment often involves learning to relax tense muscles, regaining joint mobility if restricted, a graduated strengthening exercise program, and a plan to get you physically active based on your preference.
 It’s really important to get you fit, confident and strong as this results in pain relief and increased functional capacity.

 - Addressing other factors such as sleep, mood, stress, dietary factors, if relevant, may also be important.
 We work with other health professionals where needed, to ensure your care is coordinated.